ortools.math_opt.python.callback

 - SIMPLEX: The solver is currently running the simplex method.
 Gurobi only.

 - MIP: The solver is in the MIP loop (called periodically before starting a new node).
 Useful for early termination.
 Note that this event does not provide information on LP relaxations nor about new incumbent solutions.
-Gurobi only.
+Fully supported by Gurobi only.
+If used with CP-SAT, it is called when the dual bound is improved.

 - MIP_SOLUTION: Called every time a new MIP incumbent is found.
 Fully supported by Gurobi, partially supported by CP-SAT (you can observe new solutions, but not add lazy constraints).